gcallah/hambone/chaps/chap2.md

 "Yeah, he do."

-"Well, what if I have my daughter go in and meet him there, and we can hang out in the back room and see what happen."
+"Well, what if I have my girl go in and meet him there, and we can hang out in the back room and see what happen."

 Claude nodded.
-"Yeah, that a plan."
+"Yeah, that's a plan."

 Gertie gestured at the office window.
 "And speak of the devil."

 Hampton was meandering down the sidewalk on the opposite side of the street, earbuds on, singing something to himself.

-Winthrop told Claude and Gertie, "Get yoselves in the back office, and I call Hampton in."
+Winthrop told Claude and Gertie, "Get yoselves in the back room, and I call Hampton in."

 Claude said, "Yeah, why not?
 Come on, Gertie."